aaronbnb/achlls/README.md

 making the site more accessible to the visually impaired that rely on screen readers such as JAWS.
 We hope to grow this project into a sustainable business that helps make the Internet accessible.
 Our goal is to create a product which can 'overlay' accessibility on a completed site rather than have to integrate accessibility at its ground floor, which is a challenge for developers.

-Please check out our [pitch deck](https://docs.google.com/presentation/d/1-NNViQdq4lbtc3Hd14aycO45S8lDwwa2zBHbB80R30s/edit?usp=sharing)
+Please check out our [pitch deck](https://docs.google.com/presentation/d/1-NNViQdq4lbtc3Hd14aycO45S8lDwwa2zBHbB80R30s/edit?usp=sharing).
+For 10k, we can make this into a company.

 The program uses Ruby's Nokogiri gem to parse the HTML, grabbing the images on the webpages.
 The images are then encoded base-64 and uploaded to